centreon/centreon-plugins/docs/developer/guide.rst

 Http
 ----

-This library provides a set of functions to use HTTP protocol.
+This library provides a set of methodss to use HTTP protocol.
 To use it, Add the following line at the beginning of your **mode** :

 .. code-block:: perl